jyu-theartofml/kaggle_taxi/README.md

 # Data visualization of taxi rides (R and Python)

 R libraries (ggmap, ggplot) and Python's Folium package are used to visualize the taxi data set from Kaggle(https://www.kaggle.com/c/nyc-taxi-trip-duration).
 The goal is to explore and compare the different mapping features within R and Python.
+The main difference between R's library and Python's Folium is that Folium is more interactive (i.e., customized popup on the map).
+However it takes longer to plot and load the map than R's ggmap due to high memory requirement.
+The ggmap library, on the other hand, seems to have more options for color schemes and other visualization features that are easy to use.

+NOTE: For the HTML report of the R code, visit https://rawgit.com/yinniyu/kaggle_taxi/master/taxi_data_visual.html.
+For the jupyter notebook file it's best to view it on NBviewer using Firefox to render the Folium interactive maps. http://nbviewer.jupyter.org/github/yinniyu/kaggle_taxi/blob/master/Python_taxi_map.ipynb

 ### R visualization